AvistoTelecom/jpa-search/README.md

 <details>
   <summary>2 - Configure your Entity</summary>

-For the library to correctly scan your entity you must add SearchableEntity to your class :
+For the library to correctly analyze your entity, you must add SearchableEntity to your Entity :
 ```java
   public class Entity implements SearchableEntity {}
   ```